 Being able to identify stress within your team and yourself is key to preventing issues with workplace safety and business performance.

 Steve explains: "Research has identified that poor sleep is one of the first indicators of stress.
-Physical and emotional symptoms include: headaches, fatigue, sickness, moodiness, outbursts, anxiousness, depressed, fearful and tearfulness.
+Physical and emotional symptoms include headaches, fatigue, sickness, moodiness, outbursts, anxiousness, depression, fear, and tearfulness.
 There are also behavioural and cognitive symptoms to be aware of, including lack of concentration, negative comments, inflexibility.

 "There are many reasons why stress can stem from the workplace.
 Irregular working patterns are largely linked to sleep deprivation and around the clock access to technology.
 If this is the case, ensure that team members are getting the screen breaks they need by creating break-out spaces and holding morning / afternoon teas to encourage them away from their workstation."

 Identifying stress is essential to managing and overcoming stress-related issues.
 Once this has been identified an action plan can be created:

 "Sometimes simple changes can have significant results; take note of your employees' surroundings and their working environment.
-A large proportion of our lives are spent at work so it's important that your team feels comfortable.
+A large proportion of our lives are spent at work so your team must feel comfortable.
 Light and airy co-working spaces, break-out areas and simple improvements to workstations including desk, chair and screen height can positively improve job satisfaction and motivation, helping to reduce stress."